HeySkidee/Madhyam/README.md

-# utilize it for something else
+# Utilize it for something else

 inspi: